What is Paper Chromatography?

 Selection of Mobile Phase

 Different combinations of organic and inorganic solvents may be used depending on the analyte.

 Example.
-Butanol: Acetic acid: Water (12:3:5) is suitable solvent for separating amino-acids.
+Butanol: Acetic acid: Water (12:3:5) is a suitable solvent for separating amino acids.

 Saturation of Tank